BOOTSTRAP 4 GETTING STARTED

 - Want some text color - Add text color class of bootstrap like .text-primary, .text-danger, etc.

+Bootstrap provides you with a lot of CSS classes to use in your project.
 It prevents you from writing much of CSS and at the same time building modern and responsive websites using it.

 Bootstrap can be very easily added to your HTML project.
 There are 2 different ways by which you can add bootstrap to HTML files.